Professor Sandie Byrne

-I am Associate Professor in English Literature at the University of Oxford, Director of Graduate Studies for taught courses, and Co-Director of the Foundation Certificate in English Literature and the MSt in Literature and Arts at the Department for Continuing Education, and a fellow of Kellogg College, Oxford.
+I am Professor of English at the University of Oxford, Director of Graduate Studies for taught courses, and Co-Director of the Undergraduate Certificate in English Literature and the MSt in Literature and Arts at the Department for Continuing Education, and a fellow of Kellogg College, Oxford.
 I took a DPhil in English at Exeter College, Oxford, supervised by Terry Eagleton, and was a fellow of Balliol College, Oxford.

 For the Department, I have taught on day schools, weekly classes, summer schools, the Foundation Certificate in English Literature, the Diploma in Creative Writing, and the MSt in Literature and Arts.
 For the University of Oxford BA, I have taught English Literature from 1740 to the present, and I supervise graduate research work on Austen and twentieth-century poetry.

 I am interested in authors whose work stretches, challenges and exploits the possibilities of that amazing thing called language.
 My own research has focused mainly on the work of Jane Austen and of post-war poets such as Ted Hughes and Tony Harrison.
 Writing about Harrison’s poetry has led to an interest in literature and social class, and writing about Austen’s fiction has led to an interest in the cadences of prose.

 Dr Byrne would welcome any enquiries from graduate students keen on working in any of these areas, particularly as part of the part-time DPhil programmes offered by OUDCE.

 (ed)Tony Harrison and the Classics.
 Oxford: Oxford University Press, forthcoming.

 ‘Innovation’ in Jane Potter, ed., The Cambridge Companion to First World War Poetry.
 Cambridge: Cambridge University Press, forthcoming.

 Poetry and Class.
 Basingstoke: Palgrave Macmillan, 2019.